topfreegames/pitaya/docs/configuration.rst

     - 15
     - int
     - Maximum number of retries to reconnect to nats for the server
+  * - pitaya.cluster.rpc.server.nats.websocketcompression
+    - true
+    - bool
+    - Enables compression in websocket connections to NATS.
+Needs both client and server to be enabled
   * - pitaya.cluster.rpc.server.grpc.port
     - 3434
     - int